GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

     * informatieobjecttype (``catalogus`` and ``omschrijving``)
     * maximum confidential level (``vertrouwelijkheidaanduiding``)

-The new blueprints can be easily defined for all kind of objects and their properties.
+The new blueprints can be easily defined for all kinds of objects and their properties.

 Example
 ^^^^^^^